ramzibou0735/aerial-autonomy-stack/README.md

 - Create vision/control node

-- Make sure that for all maps, all vehicles, a simple autonomous takeoff + loiter + landing example works with up to 3 vehicles
+- Make sure that for all maps, all vehicles, a simple autonomous takeoff + loiter + landing example works with up to 3 vehicles with cam/lidar
 - Create smaller deployment image on Orin

 ### Known Issues